 Microsoft Office 365 has all the core Microsoft applications—Word, Excel, PowerPoint and Outlook—but today’s Office 365 is so much more.
-With the addition of Skype for Business, OneDrive for Business, Microsoft team, Yammer, SharePoint, and OneNote, as well as advanced services such as Delve, Power BI, Sway, Planner, Stream, Forms, and Flow, Office 365 is more powerful than ever before, promoting productivity and quality through improved communication, collaboration, plus a modern, enhanced user experience.
+With the addition of Teams, OneDrive for Business, Microsoft team, Yammer, SharePoint, and OneNote, as well as advanced services such as Delve, Power BI, Sway, Planner, Stream, Forms, and Flow, Office 365 is more powerful than ever before, promoting productivity and quality through improved communication, collaboration, plus a modern, enhanced user experience.

 You can use locally installed Office 365 or run the online versions of each of the applications.
 Each user is given access to Office.com using their Active Directory credentials.
 From this portal, they can access email, contacts, and calendars, and create and edit documents online using applications as needed—anytime and from anywhere, on any device.